IDLabMedia/image-lens-reproject/README.md

 ## What is lens-reproject?

 lens-reproject is a tool to reproject images taken with a known lens to a new lens.
-The process is unprojects every pixel coordinate back to the light ray in spherical coordinates -- with the origin set to the center of projection -- after which it projects the light ray back onto the sensor using the new lens parameters.
+The process unprojects every pixel coordinate back to the light ray in spherical coordinates -- with the origin set to the center of projection -- after which it projects the light ray back onto the sensor using the new lens parameters.
 A variety of lenses is supported: